Exploiting Color Name Space for Salient Object Detection: Experiments

-\item For the remainder saliency models, we employ the implementation of the salient object detection benchmark published by Borji et al.~\cite{TIP2015/Borji-Benchmark}:\footnote{The online benchmark website: \url{http://mmcheng.net/salobjbenchmark/}.} on the ECSSD dataset, the saliency maps come directly from the author-provided saliency results; on the ImgSal dataset, we run the authors' source code to generate the saliency maps. \end{itemize}
+\item For the remainder models, we employ the implementation of the salient object detection benchmark published by Borji et al.~\cite{TIP2015/Borji-Benchmark}.\footnote{\url{http://mmcheng.net/salobjbenchmark/}} On the ECSSD data set, the saliency maps come directly from the author-provided results; on the ImgSal data set, we run the authors' source code to generate saliency maps. \end{itemize}